Beginners’ Buyer Guides

 - Mic input

-Crossfaders will wear easily, especially if you’re using it a lot to scratch.
-Replacement crossfaders are usually available on the Internet for the more expensive mixers.
+Crossfaders will wear easily if you’re using it a lot to scratch.
+Replacement crossfaders are usually available on the internet for the more expensive mixers.

 Active speakers are better for use in studios, as they give a clearer, uncoloured sound.
-The difference is they split the signal before it is amplified.
-This allows it to split the signal much more accurately.
+The difference between active and powered is active speakers split the signal before it is amplified, and powered speakers before.
+This allows active speakers to split the signal much more accurately.
 They can also match the EQ to a room’s characteristics.

 The best types of headphones for DJs are closed-back.
 This means the back of the earcup is closed, which help to eliminate all background noise, allowing you to make your mix in your headphones without the PA speakers distracting you.